Stop overthinking your logs

 No peer deps, no polyfills, no bundler drama.
 Nothing to audit, nothing that breaks on the next Node LTS.
 Just one bun add evlog and you're done.

-Nuxt, Next.js, Nitro, Express, Fastify, Hono, Elysia, NestJS, TanStack Start.
+Nuxt, Next.js, SvelteKit, Nitro, Express, Fastify, Hono, Elysia, NestJS, React Router, TanStack Start, Cloudflare Workers.
 Add the middleware, get wide events.
 Switch frameworks, keep the same log.set() pattern.

-Axiom, OTLP (Grafana, Datadog, Honeycomb), Sentry, PostHog, Better Stack, HyperDX.
+Axiom, OTLP (Grafana, Honeycomb), Datadog, Sentry, PostHog, Better Stack, HyperDX, filesystem.
 Two lines of config.
 Async, batched, out-of-band.
 Your users don't wait on your log pipeline.

 AI SDK integration, built in

 Wrap the model once.
-Token usage, tool calls, streaming metrics, finish reason: all land in the same wide event.
+Token usage, tool calls, streaming metrics, cost estimation, multi-step agents, cache hits, reasoning tokens — all land in the same wide event.
+Add the telemetry integration for tool execution timing and total generation wall time.

 const result = streamText({